Queensland National Party: The Joh Bjelke-Petersen years (1968–1987)

-Collapse and slow recovery
+Collapse and slow recovery (1987-2001)

 Ahern served as Premier for nearly two years, during which time the party continued to be riven by infighting between supporters and opponents of Bjelke-Petersen and by continued revelations from the Fitzgerald Inquiry.
 He tried to implement a more consultative approach to governing, but this was not enough to stop the party's standing in the polls from tailing off.
-The Nationals entered 1989 facing a statutory general election later that year, and with polls suggesting that they would be roundly defeated.
+The Nationals entered 1989 facing a statutory general election later that year, and trailing badly in the polls.
+A Newspoll released shortly after the release of the Fitzgerald Inquiry showed the Nationals on only 22 percent support, the lowest figure for a state government in Australia at the time.
+The Nationals would have been decimated had this been repeated at a general election.

 In hopes of buying more time, Russell Cooper, a National Party traditionalist, successfully challenged Ahern for the leadership.
 However, Cooper was unable to stem the growing anger at the revelations about the massive corruption in the Bjelke-Petersen government.
 Cooper waited as long as he could, finally calling an election for 2 December.
 At that election, the Nationals were thrown from office on a massive 24-seat swing, ending 32 years in power.
+Much of that swing came due to Brisbane swinging hard to Labor; all but five of the capital's seats fell to Labor.
+At the time, it was the worst defeat of a sitting government in Queensland history.

 The new Labor government of Wayne Goss dismantled the "Bjelkemander"; the ensuing "one vote one value" reforms resulted in Brisbane electing nearly half of the legislature.
 Furthermore, the voting system was changed from full preferencing to optional preferencing, making it harder for the Nationals and Liberals to contest the same seats without risking loss to Labor.
 As a result, the Nationals faced a much tougher route back into government and the next two decades would see renewed strong debate over relations with the Liberals, with the latter party initially instead seeking to achieve senior status and steadily replacing the Nationals as the main conservative party on the Sunshine Coast and then the Gold Coast.
 Cooper stood down as leader in 1991 to be succeeded by Rob Borbidge, but despite the major changes to the electoral distribution the outcome of the 1992 election was much the same as 1989.
 By late 1992, the two parties had reformed the Coalition and presented a united front in the 1995 state election.
 The initial results saw Labor retain power with a one-seat majority, but this was overturned when the result in one seat was declared void and the Liberals won the subsequent by-election.
 With the support of independent Liz Cunningham, Borbidge became premier.